Sapiens-OSS/sapiens-modding-wiki/docs/guide/Materials.md

 • Change material names to the names of the desired materials in materials.lua (Case Sensitive!) or create a material and do the same.
 Make sure there is no ".001" (or any other number) at the end.
 ![](/images/materials/material_names.png)

 In Blender's edit mode, selecting faces will allow you to manually assign materials to specific faces in the materials tab.
 This allows you to choose which material goes where.
-It does not matter how you make the material look in Blender, in Sapiens it will be overridden by the material values in material.lua.
+It does not matter how you make the material look in Blender, in Sapiens it will be overridden by the material values in materials.lua.